Home of English Grammar

 Wrong!

-Past perfect continuous shows the earlier activity that caused a past result.
+The past perfect continuous "had been running" explains the earlier activity that caused her breathlessness.

 3I was annoyed because I ............... for the bus for 40 minutes before it finally came.